Workshop on Automotive Cyber Security

 All papers discussing security and privacy issues of modern vehicles are welcome for submission.
 ACSW particularly welcomes papers focusing on the security of communication networks found inside and outside the modern vehicles, on the privacy issues related to modern infotainment systems, and on the forensic analysis of modern vehicle components.
 Topics of interest include, but are not limited to, the following:

-• Intrusion detection and prevention for automotive systems
+• Intrusion detection and prevention systems for automotive systems

 • Vulnerability assessment and attack simulations of automotive systems